github/docs/data/reusables/support/ghec-premium-priority-high-description.md

-Account or security issues with your organization or enterprise on {{ site.data.variables.product.prodname_ghe_cloud }} are causing limited impact to your business.
+Account or security issues with your organization or enterprise on {% data variables.product.prodname_ghe_cloud %} are causing limited impact to your business.